elastx/centos-cloudimg/README.md

 ### Make

-If you have `make` installed you can simply run `make` to build images.
+If you have `make` installed you can simply run `make` and `make build-centos8` to build a Centos 8 Stream image.

 ### Shell